oromeo10/SuperUsers/README.md

 Presentation:
 * Each team should present their Project Problem

-* Present Entities and ER Diagram to the class.
+* Present ER Diagram to the class.
 All the team members should explain their role in the project.

-* Presentation should be uploaded to the Team folder by Project Lead with new folder called ER Presentaton.
+* Demonstrate insert, update, and delete operations in application

-* Time limit on the presentation : 5 mins; 2 minutes Q&A; 10% wtg. for the overall grade
+* Time limit: TBA